 It’s easy to see how this small business has kept the world humming, one instrument at a time.
 And of course, no tour would be complete without putting the final touches on your very own kazoo to take home to annoy family, friends, and pets!

-Hidden in Plain Site: Six Spectacular Spots on Sea Islands
+Hidden in Plain Sight: Six Spectacular Spots on Sea Islands

 Hunting Island State Park Lighthouse